 If there are any overpayments due, contact HR Shared Services Payroll Specialist.
 This overpayment will need to be repaid by the student employee.
-The email address for Hollie Moore is hollie.moore@uwss.wisconsin.edu.
+Please reach out to hr@uwp.edu.

 If the student employee is continuing working at UW Parkside, the HR Shared Services Payroll Specialist will coordinate a check correction.
 An adjustment will be made to the next pay period worked.